ImanMe/Test/README.md

 #### Challenge #1:
 > As a user,
 I want to view a new feature button "**Add to watchlist**" below the summary section of the movie details page that saves the movie to my watch list.
-So that I can go to "**My Watchlist**" page later and view all the movies I added to my watchlist.
+So that I can go to "**My Watchlist**" page later and view all the movies that I added to the watchlist.

 #### Challenge #2: